vitobotta/hetzner-k3s/README.md

 kubectl -n system-upgrade rollout status deployment system-upgrade-controller
 ```

-I recommend running the above commands also when upgrading a cluster that has already been upgraded at least once previously, since the upgrade leaves some stuff behind that needs to be cleaned up.

 You can also check the logs of the system upgrade controller's pod:

 ```bash